bookofproofs/bookofproofs.github.io/_sources/history/19th-century/loria.md

 * In recognition of his efforts, the Commission conferred the title of Honorary Member on Loria on 15 July 1936.
 * Loria retired from the Chair of Higher Geometry at the University of Genoa in 1935.
 * Loria, in common with all Italian Jews, had to register with the authorities.
-* Jews were faced with extermination, but the Waldenses saved Loria and his brother.
-* The Waldenses saved many Jews from extermination by the Nazis, hiding them in the valley of Torre Pellice; it was there that Loria and his brother were given a safe refuse.
-* However, sadly, Loria's brother Achille died at Luserna San Giovanni (Torre Pellice) on 6 November 1943.
 * Loria returned to Genoa in 1945.
 * For his outstanding mathematical achievements, Loria received many honours and awards.
 * In addition to the historical work we have mentioned above, Loria also wrote around fifty biographies of mathematicians, many of which we have used in writing our biographies and are referenced in this archive.